All Episodes

 Today, I stand in his shadow, as well as the shadow of this magnificent monument to our liberty.

-So behind me, our most famous symbol, the promise of America.
+Okay, so behind me, our most famous symbol, the promise of America.

-Reagan launched his campaign from this very spot, time of trouble, worry, difficulty, and so forth.
+Reagan launched his campaign from this very spot: time of trouble, worry, difficulty, and so forth.

-Now, one of the things you have to forgive me here, but I'm a little resentful of people who are nothing like Reagan trying to be Reagan.
+Now, one of the things, you have to forgive me here, but I'm a little resentful of people who are nothing like Reagan trying to be Reagan.

-I mean, this Mr. Huntsman's not said it, but the mindset that he evokes has told us countless times for very many different people and voices that the era of Reagan is over.
+I mean, Mr. Huntsman's not said it, but the mindset that he evokes has told us countless times for very many different people and voices that the era of Reagan is over.

 Even Obama tries to channel Reagan.